undeluro/tglens/README.md

 1. Open **Telegram Desktop** (not mobile, not web version, not MacOS native).
 You need cross-platform Qt version.
 > **Note for macOS users**: You can install Telegram Desktop alongside the native version from the [official download page](https://desktop.telegram.org/)
 2. Go to Settings → Advanced(and sroll down) → Export Telegram data
-3. Choose JSON format and export your chats(we need only personal chats)
+3. Choose **JSON** format and export your chats(we need only personal chats, so to speed up the process you may check only them)
 4. Wait for the export to complete

 ### Step 2: Clone the repo